 Aikido and Tai Chi Chuan

 Both Aikido and Tai Chi rely on redirecting an attackers movements in a circular fashion to end a confrontation.
 They can both be considered “internal” arts.
 Aikido is more dynamic in that it is practiced with partners right from the beginning whereas Tai Chi practice starts with a structured solo form.
 Tai Chi is often spelled taiji or taijiquan.
 The kanji (Asian written symbol) for Aikido and Tai Chi are very similar.
 Chinese “Chi” and Japanese “Ki” are considered to be synonymous.
 The taiji forms are practiced very slowly.
 Application of the forms to self-defense doesn’t typically occur until advanced practice such as tai chi “push hands”.
 Cheng Man Chin was one of the Tai Chi pioneers in the U. S. He taught a 37-move “short form”.
 As a teen, Aikido in Fredericksburg’s Chief Instructor saw Professor Cheng teach in Chinatown in New York City.
 This was among Aviv Sensei’s influences for starting Aikido training.
 One of Aikido in Fredericksburg’s blackbelts studied Tai Chi with Dai Lui, one of Professor Cheng’s senior students.
-Aikido in Fredericksburg has hosted Tai Chi classes from time to time at our Spotsylvania dojo which is the local site for the annual World Tai Chi Day practice.
+Aikido in Fredericksburg has hosted Tai Chi classes from time to time at our Spotsylvania dojo and has been the local site for the annual World Tai Chi Day practice.